adiazsoriano/Radford-University-Parking-App-ITEC-370/README.md

 ### Sprint 3
  * Updating the map at a varying rate
  * Displaying a heatmap for each lot
- * Map with ecery lot being interactive
+ * Map with every lot being interactive
 ## Tech Stack
  * LAMP
  * WAMP